 Yes.
 Unless a written Contractor Agreement states otherwise, a contractor or consultant owns and retains the intellectual property and copyright of any work they create.
 It is the opposite situation for an employee.
 In an ‘employee/employer’ relationship, the employer generally owns the intellectual property and copyright of any work created by the employees during the course of their employment and created during work hours.

-It is advisable to have a copyright clause in your Contractor Agreement to ensure that you own or agree to have the intellectual property and copyright of any work created during your project transferred to you on completion.
+It is advisable to have a copyright clause in your independent Contractor Agreement to ensure that you own or agree to have the intellectual property and copyright of any work created during your project transferred to you on completion.

 What is a Contractor Agreement?